 The GPA for a semester includes all courses taken for credit.
-Therefore, in addition to courses passed with a grade of A, A-, B+, B, B-, C+, C, or D, the GPA includes those with F, WF, and TF.
-Not included are zero courses, "Pass-No Pass" courses, those taken as an Auditor, and courses with grades of W, WX, NC, NR, I, IP, IS, or CR.
+Therefore, in addition to courses passed with a grade of A, A-, B+, B, B-, C+, C, or D, the GPA includes those with F and WF.
+Not included are zero-hour course, "pass/no-pass" course, those taken as an Auditor, and courses with grades of W, WX, NC, I, IP, IS, or CR.
+All courses attempted, however, are figured into the semester completion ratio.

 The above policy does not govern eligibility for financial assistance.
-Contact the office of Financial Assistance for specifics.
+Please contact the Office of Financial Assistance for eligibility requirements.